Skip to article frontmatterSkip to article content

 π(x)exp(x222δ2) .\pi(x) \propto \exp\left( - \frac{\| x \|_2^2}{2\delta^2} \right) \ .

-This prior expresses that we prefer solutions xx whose elements are not “large” according to the parameter δ\delta that controls the concentration of the prior around the mean (which is zero here).
-The smaller δ\delta is, the tighter the distribution is around the mean, meaning the prior favors values of xx close to zero; conversely, the larger δ\delta is, the more spread out the prior is, suggesting that xx could take a wider range of values with higher probability.
+This prior expresses that the elements of xx are independent and follow a Gaussian distribution with zero mean and standard deviation δ\delta that controls the concentration of the prior around the mean (which is zero here).
+The smaller δ\delta is, the tighter the density is around the mean, meaning the prior favors values of xx close to zero; conversely, the larger δ\delta is, the more spread out the prior is, suggesting that xx could take a wider range of values with higher probability.

 Hence, the posterior is a product of two Gaussian functions and therefore it is also Gaussian with a closed-form expression (except for the normalization constant):